 Gum Disease Therapy

-Bleeding gums are caused by inadequate plaque removal.
+Bleeding gums, a sign of gum disease, are caused by inadequate plaque removal.
 Plaque contains germs that attack the healthy tissue around the teeth.
 If plaque build-up occurs, gums become inflamed and irritated, which may cause them to bleed when brushing or flossing.
 This is called Gingivitis and is the first stage of gum disease.

 Gingivitis is usually a painless condition and bleeding gums may be the only symptom.
 Some other signs may include swollen, red or tender gums; persistent bad breath or taste; loose teeth; and a change in the way your teeth fit when you bite.
 At this stage, gum disease can be treated and completely reversed.
 So, it is important not to ignore your bleeding gums.